sugarvillela/MachineLearning_Python/README.md

 # MachineLearning_Python
-Written during an introductory ML course using Python and Numpy
+* Written during an introductory ML course using Python and Numpy

-Why does my Python code look like C without brackets?
-I dunno.
+* This repos is not organized; just a bunch of code I wrote in a hurry

+## BayesNaiveClassifier.py
+* Contains first project:
+* Duplicates an implementation in JavaScript in my Statistics repo: https://github.com/sugarvillela/Statistics

+## regression.py
+* Contains early projects:
+* Perceptron
+* Gradient Descent (sochastic, batch, with and without regularization)
+* Cross-Validation with different values of lambda

+## endOfQuarter.py
+* Contains later projects:
+* Gradient Descent redux
+* Neural Net
+* Utilities
+* Clustering (very slow)